 Screaming all around grew ever louder, letting him know that his time was almost up.
 He strained to keep Lisa’s face at the forefront of his mind, trying to hold on to it so as not to imagine the carnage going on behind him.

 The sound of the wave grew nearer and nearer, growing into a rushing sound, just like that of a river, only magnified a thousand times.
 He steeled himself almost feeling the coolness of the water as it rushed towards him.

-The wave hit him with such force that he felt his ribs and arms break as the water blasted him forward off the park bench, wrenching it from the ground as its steel bolts gave way like Velcro.
+Before he could even comprehend it, the wave hit him with such force that he felt parts of his skeleton shatter as the water blasted him forward off the park bench, wrenching it from the ground, its steel bolts giving way like Velcro.

-He had not felt pain like it in all of his life, and his lungs burned for oxygen.
+Daniel hadn’t felt pain like it in all of his life.
+His lungs burned for oxygen.
 Incapable of holding his breath for more than a few seconds, he had no choice but to surrender himself to what, in a few more moments would become his cold, watery grave.